Celiac Disease in Children

 1. Educate yourself, your child, and the entire family about what it means to have celiac disease, and about the importance of a gluten-free diet as the treatment.

-2. Be sure everyone in the household is knowledgeable about sources of gluten: wheat, barley, rye, contaminated oats*, and the by-products and hybrids of these grains.
+2. Be sure everyone in the household is knowledgeable about sources of gluten: wheat, barley, rye, conventional oats*, and the by-products and hybrids of these grains.
 Remember that gluten may be found in unexpected foods such as licorice, energy bars and processed meats.

 - Designate a separate area for gluten-free ingredients on an upper-shelf in the pantry and refrigerator.